-An entering high school graduate with less than 30 term hours accumulated credit is classified as a freshman.
+An entering high school graduate or transfer student with less than 30 semester hours accumulated credit is classified as a freshman.
 A student is advanced to a higher classification upon successful completion of sufficient credit hours to meet the requirements as listed below:

 ||Less than 30

 Kansas State University maintains various student records, to document academic progress as well as to record interactions with university staff and officials.
-To protect students’ rights to privacy, and to conform with federal law, the university has an established policy for handling student records.
+To protect students’ rights to privacy, and to conform with federal law, the university has an established policy.
 Interpretation of this policy is based on experience with educational records, and the policy itself may subsequently be modified in light of this experience.
 Notice of this policy and of students’ rights under the federal law is given annually.
-Copies of this policy are available at the Registrar’s Office, 118 Anderson Hall, Manhattan, KS 66506-0114 or K-State Salina, 208 College Center, and are published in the Undergraduate Catalog and in the Course Schedule.
+Copies of this policy are available at the Office of the Registrar, 118 Anderson Hall, Manhattan, KS 66506-0114 or K-State Salina, 208 College Center, and are published in the Undergraduate Catalog, Graduate Catalog, and in the Course Schedule.

 Certain information concerning students is considered to be open to the public upon inquiry.
 This public information is called directory information and includes: name, local address and telephone number, permanent address, photograph or likeness, e-mail address, college, enrollment status (full/part-time), curriculum, classification, date and place of birth, dates of attendance at Kansas State University, awards and academic honors, degrees and dates awarded, most recent previous educational institution attended, participation in officially recognized activities and sports, and height and weight of members of athletic teams.

-Directory information as defined above will be released upon inquiry, unless the student has requested that this information not be released.
-The student’s request to have directory information withheld must be submitted to the Registrar’s Office (118 Anderson Hall) in Manhattan or College Advancement (208 College Center) in Salina, which will notify other appropriate University offices by placing a notation within the student information system.
+Directory information as defined above may be released upon inquiry, unless the student has requested that this information not be released.
+The student’s request to have directory information withheld must be submitted to the Office of the Registrar, 118 Anderson Hall or (K-State Salina, 208 College Center).
+The Office of the Registrar will notify other appropriate University offices by placing a notation within the student information system.
 See URL (www.k-state.edu/registrar/ferpa/nondisclosure.pdf) for the Non-Disclosure Hold of Student Directory Information form.

 With the exception of the information noted above, students’ records are generally considered to be confidential.
 The following policies govern access to confidential student records:

-- Each type of student record is the responsibility of a designated university official, and only that person or the dean, director, or vice president to whom that person reports has authority to release the record.
-The responsible officials on the Manhattan campus are:
+- Each type of student record is the responsibility of a designated University official, and only that person or the Dean, Director, or Vice President to whom the person reports has authority to release the record.
+The responsible University officials are:

-- Academic records: For undergraduates, the Registrar, Anderson Hall; for graduate students, the Graduate School Office, Fairchild Hall.
+- Academic records: for undergraduates, University Registrar, Anderson Hall; for graduate students, the Graduate School Office, Fairchild Hall

-- Admissions records: For undergraduates, the Director of Admissions and Student Financial Assistance, Anderson Hall; for graduate students, the Graduate School Office, Fairchild Hall.
+- Admissions records: for undergraduate students, the Director of Admissions, Anderson Hall; for graduate students, the Graduate School Office, Fairchild Hall

-- Non-academic disciplinary records: Dean of Student Life, Holton Hall.
+- Non-academic disciplinary records: Dean of Student Life

-- Confidential educational records and personally identifiable information from those records will not be released without the written consent of the student involved, except to other university personnel, or in connection with the student’s application for financial aid; or by submitting proof of dependency; or in response to a judicial order or subpoena; or in a bona fide health or safety emergency; or, upon request, to other schools in which the student seeks or intends to enroll; or to the U.S. comptroller general, the secretary of H.E.W., the U.S. commissioner of education, the director of the National Institute of Education, the assistant secretary for education, state educational authorities, or state and local officials where required by state statute adopted before November 19, 1974.
+- Confidential educational records and personally identifiable information from those records will not be released without the written consent of the student involved, except to other University officials, or in connection with student’s application for financial aid; or by submitting proof of dependency; or in response to a judicial order or subpoena; or in a bona fide health or safety emergency; or, upon request, to other schools in which the student seeks or intends to enroll; or to the U.S. Comptroller General, the U.S. Secretary of Education, the U.S. Commissioner of Education, the Director of the National Institute of Education, the Assistant Secretary for Education, state educational authorities, or state and local officials where required by state statute adopted before November 19, 1974.

 - With certain exceptions*, students may review records which pertain directly to them upon request and may obtain a copy of the record at cost, according to the following schedule.

-- Transcript of academic record: No charge for currently enrolled students.
-A $10 charge for a non-enrolled student.
+- Transcript of Academic Record - No charge for currently enrolled students.
+A $15 charge for a non-enrolled student.

-- Medical records (Lafene Health Center): no charge to patient for medical purposes.
-A charge of $10 or $25 to outside parties with patient release.
+- Medical records (Lafene Student Health Center) - no charge to patient for medical purposes.
+A copy charge is assessed to certain outside parties with patient release.

-The major exceptions to student review are medical and counseling records.
-These may be released, however, to other medical or psychological professionals at the written request of the student and may be inspected by the patient at the discretion of the professional staff.
-Other exceptions are law enforcement records, private notes of staff members, and financial records of parents.
+*The major exceptions to student review are medical and counseling records.
+These may be released, however, to other medical or psychological professionals at the written request of the student; and may be inspected by the patient at the discretion of the professional staff.
+Other exceptions are law enforcement records, private notes of University officials, and financial records of parents.

 - A student may waive the right to review a specific record by submitting in writing a statement to this effect to the official responsible for that record.
 Examples are recommendations for career placement or admission to graduate study.

-- University personnel who have access to student educational records in the course of carrying out their university responsibilities shall not be permitted to release the record to persons outside the university, unless authorized in writing by the student or as required by a court order.
+- University officials who have access to student educational records in the course of carrying out their University responsibilities shall not be permitted to release the record to persons outside the University, unless authorized in writing by the student or as required by a court order.
 Only the official responsible for the records has the authority to release them.